Brunei to bring forward COVID booster jabs in wake of Omicron - The Scoop

 BANDAR SERI BEGAWAN – The government will shorten the minimum interval between the second COVID-19 dose and booster shot from five to three months amid Omicron variant fears.

-Announcing the move to bring forward booster shots, Health YB Dato Seri Setia Dr Hj Md Isham Hj Jaafar Monday said individuals aged 18 and above would be able to receive their third dose at least three months after the second jab, regardless of the COVID vaccine type.
+Announcing the move to bring forward booster shots, Health Minister YB Dato Seri Setia Dr Hj Md Isham Hj Jaafar Monday said individuals aged 18 and above would be able to receive their third dose at least three months after the second jab, regardless of the COVID vaccine type.

 The waiting time for booster jabs was revised following health authorities’ assessment that two vaccine doses may not provide adequate protection against the Omicron variant.